sjomik2000/Calendara/README.md

 mappings for requests and responses.
 Fully tested Create, GetById and GetAll methods.
 + 2025.04.17 - Created GitHub CI/CD Pipeline on dev.azure.com with self hosted pool.
 Fully tested Update
 method.
++ 2025.04.18 - Fully Tested Update, GetByDate, GetByDateRange and Delete controller methods.
+Finished writing Service layer and fully tested it.
+Finished writing Validation layer with mapping middleware and validation response failure and fully tested it.
+Finished writing repository layer for a temporary dictionary database.
+Configured launchSettings.json and Startup.cs to launch API for specified port.